 The take-home point is to dispatch the RPA bot at the correct time.
 The activation can be designed in a number of different ways.

+Unattended automation tools, in contrast to the attended tools, run mostly in the background and works on its own.
 Not every one of the processes needs to run in the foreground – they can keep running in the background processing the information.
 This could be beneficial for the back-end workers dealing mainly with data.
 And this is the main idea of unattended automation tools.

 The invocation of the automated bots can take place in a variety of ways.